YouScience/code-challenge/frontend/README.md

 - Completed all 7 tasks with all the Bonus (Backend intergration).
 - Completed using standarded HTML input elemnts.
 (No UI libraries used)

+Addition key points :
+- Developed for both desktop and mobile friendly.
+- Configured and used typescript.
+- API error handlings done.
+- Used axios for API requests.
 ------------------------------------------------------------------

 Complete as many items as you can within a reason.
 If you get stuck, move onto the next item and circle back if needed.
 There are a few outstanding issues and/or failure to follow best practices with React/Typescript.
 You can choose to address these first or as you go along.